center-for-threat-informed-defense/adversary_emulation_library/README.md

 The content to execute the scenario(s) is broken down into step-by-step procedures provided in both human and machine-readable formats.
 Scenarios can be executed end-to-end or as individual tests.
 The human-readable formats provide additional relevant background where possible as well as any setup prerequisites, while the machine-readable format is designed to be programmatically parsed (ex: read, reformatted, and ingested into an automated agent, such as [CALDERA](https://github.com/mitre/caldera) and/or breach simulation frameworks).

-Detailed documenation on our emulation plan structure can be found [here.](/emulation_plan_structure.md).
+Detailed documenation for our emulation plan structure can be found [here.](/emulation_plan_structure.md)

 ## Future Work